BiocPy/DelayedArray/README.md

 ##         5.00294226, 5.01381951, 5.01344824, 5.020751  , 5.01294937]])
 ```

+Check out the [documentation](https://biocpy.github.io/DelayedArray/) for more information.

+## Extracting data

-Uusers can call `numpy.array()`, to realize the delayed operations into a typical NumPy array for consumption;
+Users can call `numpy.array()`, to realize the delayed operations into a typical NumPy array for consumption;
 or `delayedarray.extract_array()`, to realize the delayed operations while attempting to preserve the original class (e.g., SciPy sparse matrices);
 or `delayedarray.create_dask_array()`, to obtain a **dask** array that contains the delayed operations.